+If this claim is true, we can repeat the first part of this proof to conclude the statement.

-\end{lemma} \begin{proof} We claim that $g_{\mathrm{cf}}$ has uniform bounded geometry, i.e. the (derivatives of the) Ricci curvature are uniformly bounded and the injectivity radius has a uniform lower bound.
-The last condition is satisfied, as on the boundary and neck regions, neither of the circle fibres decay near $\Sigma$.
-To calculate the Ricci curvature, one has to calculate the Christoffel symbols with respect to the co-frame $\{ \tilde r^{-1} \d r, 2 \d \phi, \tilde{r}^{-1} \d \theta \}$.
-According to the Koszul formula, the Christoffel symbols are a linear combination of exterior derivatives of this co-frame.
-The only non-zero term is
+To show this claim, we show that $g_s$ has uniform bounded geometry on $\overline{M} \setminus U'$.
+By Theorem 1.2 in \mycite{Hebey1999}, it is sufficient to show that there is a uniform bound on (the derivatives of) the Ricci curvature and the injectivity radius has a uniform lower bound.
+The last condition is satisfied, as on the support of $1 - \chi_r$, none of the circle fibres decay.
+The curvature is uniformly bounded, as on the neck the curvature is zero.